 5. Best Customer Centricity

 In many businesses, employees stand as the first line of interaction with the clients.
-These employees are totally held responsible for generating clients, keeping the present ones’ happy and retaining clients.
+These employees are held responsible for generating clients, keeping the present ones happy, and retaining clients.

 The Best Customer Centricity title identifies those employees who offer the best customer service.
-Moreover, this title establishes these employees as a role model from whom others can learn and add more to the business growth in the long run.
+Moreover, this title establishes these employees as role models from whom others can learn and add more to the business growth in the long run.

 6. The Eccentric Performer